reiffert2/home-assistant.io/source/_integrations/nordpool.markdown

 Only a single configuration entry is supported so ensure you select all the areas of interest when you setup the integration.

 EUR is the base currency for market prices, You will find in the `Exchange rate` sensor the relevant conversion used if you choose another currency.
+All prices will be displayed as `selected_currency/kWh`.
 {% endtip %}

+{% configuration_basic %}
+Areas:
+  description: Select one or multiple of market areas to create sensors for.
+Currency:
+  description: Currency to display prices in, EUR is the base currency in Nord Pool prices.
+{% endconfiguration_basic %}

 ## Sensors